-A CT guided biopsy showed that my cancer is a particular mutation that there is a targeted therapy for.
+A CT guided biopsy showed that my cancer is a particular mutation for which there is a targeted therapy.
 I’ve been on that treatment for 14 months now.
 Initially I had a rash on my face that looked like I’d shoved my face into a bowl of rice pudding and had to plan outings, particularly runs, around loo stops.

-There are still days which are better than others but generally life is good.
+There are still days which are better than others, but generally life is good.
 My team of doctors, as well as my husband, family and friends, have been wonderful throughout the diagnosis and treatment.
-One friend even got all the girls at her hairdressing salon to complete an army style obstacle course and my husband is planning to do a ridiculously hard 5-day race in the Welsh mountains next year to raise money for Roy Castle Lung Cancer Foundation too.
+One friend even got all the girls at her hairdressing salon to complete an army-style obstacle course, and my husband is planning to do a ridiculously hard five-day race in the Welsh mountains next year to raise money for Roy Castle Lung Cancer Foundation too.